KirisameMarisas/School-project-C-1/README.md

 ## Wating to solve

 1. Search and Replace
-2. Color
-3. Save tips while close the file
+2. Save tips while close the file
-4. Beautify the typographic
+3. Beautify the typographic